bihe/architecture-lab/3_pipeline/README.md

 ## 1. Start the environment
 To start the necessary services use docker compose (or podman, or ...).

-> [!NOTE]
-> **Docker**: The compose files where created on Linux with [docker-ce](https://docs.docker.com/engine/install/ubuntu/), tested on Windows with [Docker-Desktop](https://docs.docker.com/desktop/setup/install/windows-install/) on Mac with [OrbStack](https://orbstack.dev/).
-Other container-environments like podman may work/may need adaptions.

 ```bash
 # uses the file compose.yaml|.yml by default